S3 highway (Georgia): Gudauri tunnel bypass

-Kvesheti is at an altitude of 1380 m while Kobi is at 1970 m, which will then become the highest point in the road.
+Kvesheti is at an altitude of 1380 m while Kobi is at 1970 m, which will then become the highest point on the road.
 The vertical difference of 600 m will mainly be overcome at Kvesheti and in the Khada valley.
-The south portal of the tunnel will be at approximately 1800 m above sealevel, while the north portal at Kobi will be at approximately 1970 m.
-The passage through the mountain reduces a major climb and descend of 400 m from the route.
-Apart from the long tunnel, the bypass will feature 4 smaller tunnels and 6 bridges, including a 426 m landmark arch bridge and a height of 176 m spanning the Khada Valley and Khadistskali river.
+The south portal of the tunnel will be at approximately 1800 m above sea level, while the north portal at Kobi will be at approximately 1970 m.
+The passage through the mountain reduces a major climb and descent of 400 m from the route.
+Apart from the long tunnel, the bypass will feature four smaller tunnels and six bridges, including a 426 m landmark arch bridge and a height of 176 m spanning the Khada Valley and Khadistskali River.

-The tunnel drilling started in 2021 and is done with a Tunnel Drilling Machine from China.
+The tunnel drilling started in 2021 and was done with a tunnel boring machine from China.
 The cost of the project is $558.6 million and is financed by the Asian Development Bank and the European Bank for Reconstruction and Development (EBRD), with additional state budget funding from the Georgian government.

 Future

-Financed by the Asian Development Bank feasibility and design studies have been finalized in 2020 for a realignment of 27 km of the southern part of the S3 between Natakhtari and Zhinvali on the left bank of the Aragvi river as a 2x2 motorway (or dual carriageway).
+Financed by the Asian Development Bank, feasibility and design studies were finalized in 2020 for a realignment of 27 km of the southern part of the S3 between Natakhtari and Zhinvali on the left bank of the Aragvi river as a two-by-two motorway (or dual carriageway).